jyotiprajapati98/Flutter_Sample_Application/README.md

 # anemia_detector

-Anemia  Detector app is for detecting anemia by clicking the picture of eyes
+Anemia  Detector Application is flutter based application detecting anemia from pictures of eyes, it follows some algorithms of python that is Haarcascade Eye Detection Algorithm.

 ## Getting Started